Lo-Riot/fediboat/README.md

-# feta
+# Fediboat
-Feta - Fediverse Tui Application
+Fediboat - mastodon TUI client with a Newsboat-like interface.